dwhiffing/fury/content/nato/fr/navy/carriers/body.md

-With the long and tortuous delays in building the Nuclear powered fleet carrier ***'Charles De Gaulle'***, France's existing Aircraft Carrier fleet has proceeded into obsolescence.
+With the long and tortuous delays in building the Nuclear powered fleet carrier ***'Charles De Gaulle'***, France's existing Aircraft Carrier fleet has lingered into obsolescence.

-The two Clemenceau class carrier were commissioned in the early 60's and have already served 30 years.
+The two Clemenceau class carriers were commissioned in the early 60's and have already served 30 years.
 Less than half the size of American Aircraft Carriers, and with dated air wings, these ships are suitable for secondary roles only and are of limited value against a Soviet threat.
 Both were based at Toulon on the Mediterranean.